Ethanjfriedman/calculator-react/README.md

 ### TO DO
 * Continue refactoring
+* Add in better style management with `Radium`
+* Redux for state management?
 * ~~Add in floating point arithmetic~~
 * Add in ability to operate in non-base 10 arithmetic
 * Add in memory (M+, MR, MC keys)